FOR PROSPECTIVE FELLOWS

 - Monthly Professional Development Training, Conferences, and Additional Professional Development Funding

-- Fellows will be matched with a career nonprofit professional mentor to get guidance and support.
+- Nonprofit professional mentor to get guidance and support.

-- Fellows will also gain access to an expansive network of nonprofit and advocacy leaders.
+- Access to an expansive network of nonprofit and advocacy leaders.